aminchole/aminchole.github.io/index.md

 17. ***Sudden cardiac death and pump failure death prediction in chronic heart failure by combining ECG and clinical markers in an integrated risk model.***
 <br>
-Ramírez, Julia and Orini, Michele and **Minchol&eacute;, Ana** and Monasterio, Violeta and Cygankiewicz, Iwona and Bayés de Luna, Antonio and Martínez, Juan Pablo and Laguna, Pablo and Pueyo, Esther}
+Ramírez, Julia and Orini, Michele and **Minchol&eacute;, Ana** and Monasterio, Violeta and Cygankiewicz, Iwona and Bay&eacutes de Luna, Antonio and Martínez, Juan Pablo and Laguna, Pablo and Pueyo, Esther}
 <br>
 *In: PloS one}, volume={12}, number={10}, pages={e0186152}, year={2017}, publisher={Public Library of Science San Francisco, CA USA} }